 Bread and Circus is a fashionable and contemporary café, serving beautiful dishes with high-quality ingredients and service.

-They serve organic and healthy dishes, such as their breakfast salad with avocado, olives, and sprouts their goats cheese with seasonal tomatoes, Parmesan scrambled eggs with truffle oil, and their sautéed quinoa with kale and eggs.
+The team here specialises in organic and healthy dishes.
+Typical items include their breakfast salad with avocado, olives, and sprouts, their goats cheese with seasonal tomatoes, Parmesan scrambled eggs with truffle oil, and their sautéed quinoa with kale and eggs.

-They also have a range of fine leave teas, and coffees.
-They have their sweet foxy oatmeal, served with organic oats, caramelized bananas and toasted coconut with blueberries.
+In addition, Bread & Circus have a range of fine leave teas, and coffees.
+They make a sweet, foxy oatmeal, served with organic oats, caramelised bananas and toasted coconut with blueberries.

 Their caramelized lemon banana pancakes are the main deal, with their ricotta and flourless pancakes being served with cornucopia egg, maple lemon butter, caramelized bananas and strawberries.